-Required daily amounts of Calcium in adults especially over 45 years is around 1000-1200 mg daily.
-Calcium gets taken up by our Gut more easily if given in doses of 500-600mg at a time rather than giving a large dose of 1000mg at one time.
+Required daily amounts of calcium in adults especially over 45 years is around 1000-1200 mg daily.
+Calcium gets taken up by our gut more easily if given in doses of 500-600mg at a time rather than giving a large dose of 1000mg at one time.
 Calcium occurs in nature and in supplements in the form of its ‘combination salts’.
 So, look at the amount of ‘elemental’ calcium mentioned on the pack and not the amount of the calcium salt.
-For example, if three packs mention 500mg of Calcium Carbonate, 500mg of elemental Calcium, 500mg of Calcium citrate, the amount of actual calcium in the 3 packs will be 200mg, 500mg and 105 mg respectively!
-The table below shows how much actual calcium is contained in 1 gram of the various calcium salts used in supplements.
+For example, if three packs mention 500mg of calcium carbonate, 500mg of elemental calcium, 500mg of calcium citrate, the amount of actual calcium in the 3 packs will be 200mg, 500mg and 105 mg respectively!
+The table below shows how much actual (elemental) calcium is contained in 1 gram of the various calcium salts used in supplements.

-If you have been diagnosed with Osteoporosis and need to take 1000mg/day of calcium, and your supplement gives you only 250mg of elemental calcium or less, you will need 4 tablets/day, compared to a tablet which has at least 500mg of elemental calcium so can be taken twice daily.
+If you have been diagnosed with osteoporosis, you will need to take at least 1000mg/day of calcium.
+If your supplement gives you only 250mg of elemental calcium or less, you will need 4 tablets/day, compared to a supplement that has at least 500mg of elemental calcium so can be taken twice daily.

 Most calcium salts have the drawback that they need stomach acid to release the calcium which is then taken up into the blood from the intestine.
 So generally, calcium supplements should be taken with meals.
-The calcium supplements may not work that well if you are taking acid-lowering drugs (like antacids, other medicines for acidity) or in very elderly people who have low stomach acid.
+The calcium supplements may not work that well if you are taking acid-lowering drugs (like antacids or other medicines for acidity) and in very elderly people who have low stomach acid.